-Notes: The internal joinery is affected by typical wear and tear.
-The kitchen fittings are also affected by typical wear and tear, although appear to have been adequately maintained.
+Internal joinery and kitchen fittings Repair category: Notes: The internal joinery is affected by typical wear and tear.
+The kitchen fittings are reasonably modern and appear to have been adequately maintained.

-Chimney breasts and fireplaces

-Repair category:

-Notes: No significant defects noted in respect of the fireplace.
-It is good practice to have a maintenance contract in place in respect of the appliance which is assumed to be in full working order.
+Chimney breasts and fireplaces Repair category: Notes: It is good practice to have a maintenance contract in place in respect of the appliance which is assumed to be in full working order and comply with all necessary regulations.
+It is good practice to ensure disused chimney breast flues are sufficiently ventilated so as to prevent condensation build-up.

 Internal decorations

 Repair category:

-Notes: The property is adequately presented throughout.
+Notes: The property is freshly presented throughout.